 However, we want to partition the data into seven discrete days (which will then be graphed on top of each other), with hours of the day and five-minute intervals on the X-axis.
 To achieve that end, we need to add some columns based on the time stamp value.
 Fortunately, Excel has a number of built-in functions that will let us do exactly what we want to do with a minimum of effort.

-Our next step is to repeat this process by creating columns for the hour and the minute.
-Once again, this is nothing more than using the built-in “hour” and “minute” functions from Excel.
+We continue this process by creating columns for the hour and the minute.
+Fortunately, this is nothing more than using the built-in “hour” and “minute” functions from Excel.
+By selecting our date/time field with hour and minute, we can establish the remaining data fields that we will need.

-If you’ve followed along correctly, you should have a pivot table that looks something like this:
+If you’ve followed along correctly, you should have a pivot table that looks like the one on the right.

 Click on the drop down filters and deselect the “blank” value for both Days and Hours/Mins.
 Also, we only want hours where the total power exceeded zero watts, so select Value Filters from the Hours/Minutes drop down.
 Select Greater Than… and enter 0.